| Center for Coordination Science

 Jintae Lee, Michael Gruninger, Yan Jin, Thomas Malone, Austin Tate,

-Gregg Yost & other members of the PIF Working Group
+Gregg Yost & other members of the PIF Working Group May 1996 This document provides the specification of the Process Interchange Format

 (PIF) version 1.1.
 The goal of this work is to develop an interchange